 The Global Markets Awards have seven criteria, five eligibility criteria and two additional criteria.
 With time, the Global Market Programme has become not only a capacity building programme but also a programme for small companies to build robust food safety management systems.
 The Global Markets Awards 2019 intend to reflect the diversity of the Global Markets Programme around the world today from Africa to Asia to the Americas and Europe.

 The mandatory eligibility criteria (for the full eligibility criteria description, please see the dedicated table below) specify that a company:

 - Is a food and/or beverage company

 - Has an annual revenue under $50,000,000 USD (the official turnover of an SME, according to the European Union Commission)

 - Is on a food safety journey with noticeable developments

 - Has an Food Safety Management System and implementation evidence of this FSMS

 The additional criteria are not mandatory and any applicant can be eligible to participate with no additional criteria submitted.
 Eligibility criteria account for 100 points of the total possible scoring and the additional criteria account for 20 additional points of possible scoring.

 Previous recipients of the Global Markets Award will not be eligible.

-To apply to the GFSI awards, you have to sign-up on the platform, fill-out all the form and download all the evidences required to complete your application.
+To apply to the GFSI awards, you have to sign-up on the platform, fill-out all the form and download all the evidence required to complete your application.
 You will receive an email validating the submission of your application.
-Results of the GFSI awards will be given at the end of January 2018 via email.
+Results of the GFSI awards will be announced in December 2018 via email.